ibonkonesa/device-monitor-daemon/README.md

 # Device Monitor Daemon
 PHP script that scans local network devices and saves them on Firebase Realtime Database

+You can also see one POC about how to use this data here: https://github.com/ibonkonesa/device-monitor-client

 ## Installation

 Clone this repository